Micah's Idol: Biblical account

 The five scouts then went into Micah's house, and stole the idol, ephod, teraphim, and carved image, and took them out of the house, while the 600 warriors were standing at the gate.
 The priest asked them what they were doing, but was persuaded to go with them as then he could be the priest of a whole tribe rather than just a house.
 When Micah discovered what had happened, he gathered his neighbours together and set off in pursuit of the warriors.
 When he reached them he was threatened with violence, so, realising he was outnumbered, gave up the pursuit and returned home empty-handed.

 The warriors eventually reached Laish, which they put to the sword and burnt to the ground.
 The Tribe of Dan then rebuilt the town, named it Dan, installed the idols, and made Jonathan the son of Gershom, and his descendants, the priest.
 This is presumably the Levite who has featured in the story, but his name had been withheld.
 Gershom and his sons were priests until the captivity of the land and the idols remained in use as long as the house of God was at Shiloh.
-Scholars think that the captivity of the land refers to the Assyrian conquest of the Kingdom of Israel by Tiglath-pileser III in 733/732 BCE, and that the house of God was at Shiloh refers to the time of Hezekiah's religious reform; an alternative possibility, however, supported by a minority of scholars, is that time of captivity of the land is a typographic error and should read time of captivity of the ark, referring to the battle of Eben-Ezer, and the Philistine capture of the Ark, and that the ceasing of the house of God being in Shiloh refers to this also.
+Scholars think that the captivity of the land refers to the Assyrian conquest of the Kingdom of Israel by Tiglath-pileser III in 733/732 BC, and that the house of God was at Shiloh refers to the time of Hezekiah's religious reform; an alternative possibility, however, supported by a minority of scholars, is that time of captivity of the land is a typographic error and should read time of captivity of the ark, referring to the battle of Eben-Ezer, and the Philistine capture of the Ark, and that the ceasing of the house of God being in Shiloh refers to this also.